yudharisandy/LudoGame/README.md

 ## Next Plans
-- Desererialize just Cell -> not ICell.
+- Upgrade:
-- Add Logging (Game Controller and Program.cs)
+    - Add Logging (Game Controller and Program.cs).
-- List -> change to IEnumerable
-- Dictionary -> change to IDictionary
+    - List -> change to IEnumerable & Dictionary -> change to IDictionary.
+    - Add unit testing.
+- The library bug:
-- Library: when totem kicked out (when player accidentally click the kicked out totem -> the player just remain the same -> continue to next player)
+    - when totem kicked out (when player accidentally click the kicked out totem -> the player just remain the same -> continue to next player)
+    - when totem in final cell accidently clicked, will add the totem number in final cell counted.
+- The GUI bug:
-- GUI: roll dice value -> remaining path/route -> the totem won't be moved -> The player should be able to move another OnPlay totem if exists.
+    - roll dice value -> remaining path/route -> the totem won't be moved -> The player should be able to move another OnPlay totem if exists.
-- GUI: Totem coloring in different player merging.
+    - Totem coloring in different player merging.
-- GUI: Re-Render the objects button -> To show all totems in correct position.
+    - Re-Render the objects button -> To show all totems in correct position.

 ## Board Coordinate Scheme
 This library is built based on the following board coordinate scheme.
 ![Board-Scheme](assets/ludoScheme2.jpg)

 ## Ludo Paths
 The following is the scheme of the ludo paths.